jopakka/awas-project/README.md

 now go back to the register page, and open inspect element tool

-navigate to the HTML section above (you can use the page source code to navigate there easier)
+navigate to the HTML section above (you can use the page source code as a guide to navigate there easier)

 then simply replace "none" with "block" and remove "disabled"